Assignment 6 -- Music Store default, search and product pages

 to provide you a significant item to add to your online portfolio.
 The project:

-- masterpages used to eliminate duplicate page layout code,
+- implements masterpages to eliminate duplicate page layout code,

 To keep files organized it is a good idea to put images and include files in subfolders.